ibm-cloud-docs/billing-usage/promo_codes.md

 ## Viewing your promotions
 {: #viewing-promotions}

-You can view details about active promotions in your account, including your promotion start and end dates and the history of redeemed promos, from the table on the Promotions page.
+You can view details about active promotions in your account, including your promotion start and end dates and the history of redeemed promos, from the table on the Promotions and credits page.

-1. In the console, go to **Manage** > **Billing and usage**, and select **Promotions**.
+1. In the console, go to **Manage** > **Billing and usage**, and select **Promotions and credits**.
 1. Click a promotion to expand the table and view a description of each promotion and the offerings it applies to.

+You can search for specific promotions, or you can filter by the status or type of promo code.
+To filter by status, you can select Active, Upcoming, Expired or All promotions.
+To filter by the type of promo code, you can select One-time, Recurring, or All promotions.
+{: tip}

 Promo codes can't be removed from your account, but they expire and become inactive when they reach their end date.